 Optimize Storage relates to storing media in the cloud that is not necessarily already in your iCloud storage, specifically movies and TV shows you have already watched on iTunes.
 When you select Optimize Storage, it will remove these files from your computer.
 If you want to watch them again, you can redownload them from iTunes.

-It also gives you the option to store your email attachements.
-You can set it up so that recent email attachments are stored on your Mac, or you can store all of your email attachments in the cloud and download files that you need, when you need them.
+It also gives you the option to store your email attachments.
+You can set it up so that recent email attachments are stored on your Mac, or you can store all of your email attachments in the cloud and download files that you need when you need them.

 - Click on Optimize... in the Optimize Storage section of the window.

 Click on Optimize again to confirm that you want to enable the feature to automatically remove iTunes movies and TV shows that you've already watched.

 This feature does not count against your iCloud storage at all.